AIRSHOW-Boeing in 175 plane deal with budget carrier flydubai

 McAllister said the flydubai and Emirates deals were negotiated separately.

 Also on Wednesday, Airbus reached a preliminary deal for a record 430 of its A320neo-family jets from U.S. investor Bill Franke’s Indigo Partners.
-(Editing by Jason Neely and Mark Potter)
+(Editing by Jason Neely)